-In order to achieve our R&D goal, part of our R&D strategy is to focus on in-house development and to establish collaborations with domestic and international partners on technology and virus strains licensing.
+In order to achieve our R&D goal, part of our R&D strategy is to focus on in-house development and to establish collaborations with domestic and international partners on technology and key material licensing, including but not limit to strains and cell lines.
 We have entered into collaborations with a group of leading universities, colleges and research institutes that have strong vaccine research capabilities and proven track records in China.
 In most cases, we will own the commercial rights to the products that result from our existing R&D strategic collaborations.

-The continuous investment in R&D is one of our strategies, which, we believe, will ensure our future growth.
-Our research and development expenses were \$9.5 million, \$10.9 million and \$8.1 million in 2015, 2014 and 2013, respectively.
+The investment in R&D is one of our strategies, which, we believe, will ensure our future growth.
+Our research and development expenses were \$24.3 million, \$21.9 million and \$20.5 million in 2019, 2018 and 2017, respectively.
 We have obtained financial support from the PRC government to conduct preclinical and clinical research of vaccines for government-sponsored programs.